-A. Heinemann, PhD, and L. Ehrlich-Jones, PhD, Co-Project Leaders
+Co-Project Leaders: A. Heinemann, PhD, and L. Ehrlich-Jones, PhD

 Funded by: National Institute on Disability and Rehabilitation Research (NIDRR)

 Despite the availability of standard measures to assess functional status, quality of life and satisfaction with services and devices, provider enthusiasm for routine outcomes monitoring and improvement is diminished by the time and expense.
-We propose to work with the American Board for Certification in Prosthetics, Orthotics and Pedorthics (ABC) and Focus on Therapeutic Outcomes (FOTO) to develop an outcomes monitoring, data collection and reporting service and education program that gives providers the information they need to improve patient care quality.
-We will work with FOTO to develop a scannable paper and Web-based data entry system that provides secure and confidential outcomes information to ABC-accredited programs.
-We will evaluate the utility of this system and a quality improvement education curriculum developed in collaboration with NUPOC in terms of the actions providers take to enhance the quality of their patient outcomes.
+We proposed to work with the American Board for Certification in Prosthetics, Orthotics and Pedorthics (ABC) and Focus on Therapeutic Outcomes (FOTO) to develop an outcomes monitoring, data collection and reporting service and education program that gives providers the information they need to improve patient care quality.
+We worked with FOTO to develop a scannable paper and Web-based data entry system that provides secure and confidential outcomes information to ABC-accredited programs.
+We evaluated the utility of this system and developed a quality improvement education curriculum in collaboration with NUPOC in terms of the actions providers take to enhance the quality of their patient outcomes.

-This project has the potential to improve clinical practice favorably.
+This project was designed to improve clinical practice favorably.
 The Centers for Medicare and Medicaid Services (CMS) requires facilities to achieve accreditation in order to be eligible for Medicare reimbursement.
 Still, wide variations in performance management exist, in part because facilities have few examples of how to monitor and improve their services.
-This project has the potential to develop and promote “best practices” to a wide audience.
+This project was developed to promote "best practices" to a wide audience.

 Related Presentations and Publications

 Heinemann A, Ehrlich-Jones L, Williams D. Enhancing Quality of Prosthetic Services with Process and Outcome Information.
 Paper presented at: 13th ISPO World Congress; May 10-15, 2010; Leipzig, Germany.